multifacet/cbmm-artifact/README.md

    #           vvvv Note the extension -- .ycsb, not .runtime
    cat $OUTPUT.ycsb | grep OVERALL | grep RunTime | awk '{print $3}'
    ```

+   TODO: include our copy of the CSV in the repo (also elsewhere)

 4. Pass the CSV to the plotting script to produce Figure 5: